 No two strings can be considered equal if one contains octets greater than 127.

 2.7.3.
 Comparators

 In order to allow for language-independent, case-independent matches, the match type may be coupled with a comparator name.
-Comparators are described for [ACAP]; a registry is defined for ACAP, and this specification uses that registry.
+The Internet Application Protocol Collation Registry [COLLATION] provides the framework for describing and naming comparators.